 Adoption of construction technology, ‘ ConTech’, to reduce costs and increase productivity indicates a growing sector, as confirmed by Shane Oliver, Head of Investment Strategy and Chief Economist at AMP Capital, who told Built Offsite: “There’s no doubt that investment in the technology that supports modern methods of construction is indicative of growth in that sector in Australia.”

-Founder and CEO Murray Ellen calls PT Blink “an overnight success that was 30 years in the making,” The company raised just over $800,000 in an equity crowd-funding campaign to expand its operation internationally after meeting road blocks from the traditional construction industry.
+Founder and CEO Murray Ellen calls PT Blink “an overnight success that was 30 years in the making,” Late last year the company raised just over $800,000 in an equity crowd-funding campaign to expand its operation internationally.
+With plans to go public in the coming months, PT Blink elected to crowdfund its expansion after meeting road blocks from the traditional construction industry.
 A significant percentage of its investors were under thirty.

 PT Blink Technology can be used to build the backbone for multi-storey buildings, using steel columns and steel trays manufactured offsite and then strengthened using post-tensioned steel cables.
 Other manufactured components from a community of suppliers can then be added.
 Among numerous completed projects is a seven storey Brisbane apartment building, finished in 11 days.

 Murray Ellen has a background in structural engineering, (the PT in PT Blink stands for post-tensioning steel technology).
 Having worked throughout Asia, from Hong Kong to Malaysia and China, he says he began to think of solutions to construction problems that lay principally in a “design for manufacture” approach, rather than in traditional construction.
 The speed and efficiencies offered by PT Blink put it in a position to compete effectively with overseas prefabrication suppliers, he adds.